 With info from https://www.nylc.org/page/WhatisService-Learning

-Creating a high quality service learning project involves close consultation with community partners and our highly qualified teachers.
+Creating a high quality service learning project involves close consultation with community partners and our highly qualified teachers in three stages:

-1. What is the central question or theme being explored in the unit, book, semester or year?
-Does the question lend itself for opportunities to serve in the community so that learning is enhanced?
+- Determine the central question or theme being explored in the unit, book, semester or year.
+Does it lend itself to opportunities to serve in the community so that learning is enhanced?

-2. Once the question is defined and determined to be a good service learning fit, we identify the communities and organizations that can help deepen the learning.
+- If the question is determined to be a good service learning fit, next identify the communities and organizations that can help deepen the learning.

-This work is often led by the US Office in close consultation with community partners and Shorecrest faculty.
+This work is often led by the Upper School office in close consultation with community partners and Shorecrest faculty.

 Service Calendar